12. Social HomeBuy

 If the landlord offers an alternative property to an eligible tenant then the tenant must be made aware there is no obligation placed on them to accept the offer and they may proceed to purchase their current property if they so wish provided it is included in the programme.

-The landlord should only consider offering an alternative property if the property is a naturally occurring void; the landlord is not permitted to deliberately keep properties vacant for sale under Social HomeBuy or offer new grant aided properties built under any other programmes.
+The landlord should only consider offering an alternative property if the property is a naturally occurring void; the landlord is not permitted to deliberately keep properties vacant for sale under Social HomeBuy or offer new grant-funded built under any other programmes.

 188.8.131.52 On completion of the checks detailed at 8.4.3 the landlord must respond to the tenant either confirming or denying eligibility.